DappSociety/digest_archive/_posts/2018-02-08-daily-digest.md

 ### Ballot Box
 A new poll was posted today by @Olaf regarding our Logo!
 They've made some great progress so make sure to [check it out and vote](https://dappsociety.slack.com/files/U955F5K0F/F969J5ZS6/instasize_180208212202.png)

+@Livery614 proposed that we should use the slack app "Simple Poll" for voting and posted an example in [#community-management](https://dappsociety.slack.com/archives/C93ARTCGG/p1518125536000404).
+We will likely be testing that out soon!

 You can learn more about our other polls in [previous dailies](https://dappsociety.github.io/digest_archive/)!

 ### New  Slack/Trello Channels